united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/architecture/microservices/community/opcua-simulator.md

 ---
-title: "opcuasimulator"
+title: "Opcua-Simulator"
 content_type: task
 description: |
-    The technical documentation of the microservice opcuasimulator
+    This page has the technical documentation of the microservice opcuasimulator
 weight: 5000
 ---